Officer Candidate School (United States Army): Federal

-Basic officer candidates (BOCs) are identified by wearing a black ascot.
+BOCs are identified by wearing a black ascot.
 The basic phase will test candidates academically as well as physically; all events are scored comprising the Order of Merit (OML) list used for branch selection.
 After completion of the Basic phase, transition to the Intermediate phase will occur.
-The intermediate officer candidates (IOCs) are identified with a light blue ascot.
+The IOCs are identified with a light blue ascot.
 The intermediate phase continues with more difficult academic training as well as field and tactical instruction.
 After a two and a half week field exercise in which candidates are tested on their confidence and their ability to lead Soldiers, Active Duty candidates select their branch based on the amount of slots available for each branch.
-Officer Candidates can only branch into 16 of the 17 slots available, with two needing special conditions complete prior to arriving to OCS.
+Officer Candidates can only branch into 16 of the 17 slots available, with two needing special conditions complete prior to or upon arriving to OCS.
 Shortly after branching, Candidates will test into the Senior Phase.
-Senior officer candidates (SOCs) are identified by wearing a white ascot.
+SOCs are identified by wearing a white ascot.
 The last phase consists of final exams in academics, physical fitness, peer evaluations, final TAC (Training, Advising, and Counseling) Officer assessments, interviews, and preparation for graduation and follow-on basic officer branch courses.
 Sometimes, graduates are offered 'walk-on' slots in Fort Benning's Airborne or Air Assault schools since they are under the same higher training command as OCS.

 In September 2010, OCS implemented a policy of total immersion.
 This system removes the possibility of candidates earning on- or off-post passes and using their vehicles during the first 6 weeks of school, restricts the consumption of alcohol to 2 designated days during the course, and prohibits students to carry cell phones while in uniform.

+According to various sources the overall pass rate for federal OCS is consistently in between 80 and 90 percent.
+In 2022, the attrition rate was only at 10.7 percent, meaning 89.3 percent of all candidates passed, which is 894 out 1001.

-All candidates are commissioned as second lieutenants upon graduation.
+All candidates are commissioned as Second Lieutenants upon graduation.